An Introvert Growing Up in Sunny Singapore

 The Results of Poor Discipline

 My newly-honed social skills came with a set of unexpected problems.
-Being suddenly interesting and attractive to girls made it easy for me to get into a string of bad relationships.
+Being suddenly interesting and attractive to girls made it easy for me to get into a string of relationships.
+Bad ones.

 One in particular resulted in me obtaining a restraining order against her.
 It may seem funny now, but it wasn’t at the time.